-Farmers and organizations have noted that the the more porous cloth material of biodegradable sacs does not hold moisture in as well as plastic.
-However, the cloth sacs reduce root damage when the trees are moved outside because they’re planted directly in the ground with the plant as opposed to being cut away.
+Farmers and organizations have noted that the the more porous cloth material of biodegradable sacks does not hold moisture in as well as plastic.
+However, the cloth sacks reduce root damage when the trees are moved outside because they’re planted directly in the ground with the plant as opposed to being cut away.

 “There are costs and benefits to both options, but it was important to us, as an organization, to explore more environmentally friendly options in our programs and Senegal, Cameroon, and Kenya’s bans certainly helped to pave the way,” Lellou says.
 “We improve biodiversity, reduce deforestation, and sequester carbon from the atmosphere.
 Now, we no longer contribute to single use plastic waste.”

-As Trees for the Future’s programs continue to grow, the organization plans to implement biodegradable tree sacs in all future projects.
+As Trees for the Future’s programs continue to grow, the organization plans to implement biodegradable tree sacks in all future projects.